alexchacon2341/continuous-control-ddpg/Report.md

 ![Plot][image4]

 Similar to the algorithm itself, the values given to the actor and critic were largely lifted from the Lillicrap example to best compare across results.
 For the actor, 2 hidden layers were used with 400 units in each layer.
 For the critic, 2 hidden layers were used with 400 units in the first layer and 300 units in the second layer.
-TanH was used as the activation function for both the actor and critic in order to bound the actions, as in the Lillicrap research.
+TanH was used as the activation function for the actor in order to bound the actions, as in the Lillicrap research.

 ### Suggestions